R. M. Singh: Works and style

 RM Singh is known for working with a wide spectrum of genres of painting.
 Painting landscapes is rather easy for him, but, where he finds the actual challenge to his sense of aesthetics and the grip over the medium is the genre of portraiture.
-He recognize a deeply entrenched realism in himself as he says that the portrait cannot be simply 'like' someone, it should 'be' someone.
+He recognizes a deeply entrenched realism in himself as he says that the portrait cannot be simply 'like' someone, it should 'be' someone.

 Portraits

 In 1994, he was commissioned by the War Museum in Ludhiana to paint portraits of the war heroes of Punjab.

 He made 40 portraits of writers and artists of Punjab for Punjab Kala Bhawan, Chandigarh.

-At Shabad Parkash Meuseum, Rakba, Ludhiana, Punjab, he painted portraits of the 36 writers of Guru Granth Sahib.
+At Shabad Parkash Museum, Rakba, Ludhiana, Punjab, he painted portraits of the 36 writers of Guru Granth Sahib.
 He also painted the "Inauguration Ceremony of The Holy Guru Granth Sahib ji" which portrays Baba Buddha ji opening the holy scripture for the public.

 Singh has painted portraits of Giani Gurmukh Singh Musafir and Shivraj Patil.
 Both portraits are displayed at Lok Sabha Gallery at the Parliament of India.
 In 2012 and 2016, respectively, he painted portraits of Pratibadevi Singh Patil and Pranab Mukhraji.
 Both portraits are displayed at the Rashtrapati Bhavan (president's residence) in New Delhi.